 Theoretically, there's nothing wrong with yaoi.
 It's just gay romance.

 The problem is that, more often than not, it's not even written by gay people.
-It's written by fangirls who find the idea hot.
+It's written by fangirls who find the idea hot and can't keep it in their pants.
 It's usually a mess because of this.
+Are there a few good yaoi stories out there?
+Of course there are!
+They'll be absurdly hard to find, though, I promise you.

 That being said, I've never actually read yaoi.
-I'm strictly heterosexual.
-(I get my information from people who have had the misfortune of stumbling across such stories.)
+It's just not my cup of tea.
+I get my information from the summaries and brief glances.

 On Bashing in general: